emersonmde/anchor-chain/README.md

 # Anchor Chain

 Anchor Chain is a Rust framework designed to simplify the orchestration of workflows involving Large Language Models (LLMs).
 Inspired by LangChain, Anchor Chain provides a set of easy-to-use and extensible building blocks that enable developers to create LLM-based applications quickly.
-The framework prioritizes type safety, processing efficiency, and composibility by design.
+The framework prioritizes type safety, processing efficiency, and composability by design.

 Anchor Chain is currently under active development and its API is